Getaway (2013 film): Box office

 The film was released in the United States on August 30, 2013.
-The film was due for UK release on October 4, 2013 but was rescheduled to December 6, 2013.
+The film was due for UK release on October 4, 2013, but was rescheduled to December 6, 2013.
 Getaway opened in 2,130 theaters in North America and debuted to $4.5 million with an average of $2,115 per theater, ranking 9th at the box office.
 The film dropped 56% in its second weekend and grossed $2.8 million.
 After 35 days in theaters the film earned $10.5 million domestically and $1.3 million internationally for a worldwide total of $11.8 million, below its production budget of $18 million.
 Variety listed Getaway as one of "Hollywood's biggest box office bombs of 2013".

 Critical response

-Review aggregator Rotten Tomatoes reports that 3% of 142 critics gave the film a positive review, with an average rating of 2.73/10.
+Getaway was widely panned by critics.
+Review aggregator Rotten Tomatoes reports that 4% of 140 critics gave the film a positive review, with an average rating of 2.73/10.
 The site's critical consensus states: "Monotonously fast-paced to the point of exhaustion, Getaway offers a reminder of the dangers in attempting to speed past coherent editing, character development, sensible dialogue, and an interesting plot."
-On Metacritic the film has a weighted average score of 22 out of 100, based on 34 critics indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 22 out of 100, based on 34 critics indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Matt Patches of IGN gave the film a score of 3/10, saying: "Not even the gruffly likable Ethan Hawke can make the murky, messy car chase movie Getaway worthwhile thanks to its inane script and poorly conceived action sequences".
 Selena Gomez's performance was also criticized by The Atlantic magazine, with the actress being described as "a kid trying desperately to act like a grownup, but with no real idea what that might entail".
 John DeFore of The Hollywood Reporter called it a "brainless chase flick that doesn't even offer guilty pleasures."
 Scott Foundas of Variety said in his review, "Solomon has made something like a 'Cannonball Run' for the YouTube Generation, with the largely incoherent action photographed (by cinematographer Yaron Levy) from dozens of small digital cameras mounted inside and outside the Shelby and cut in a Cuisinart".
 Charlotte O'Sullivan of the Evening Standard gave the film 1/5 stars, writing that it was "One of the worst films of the year, by a country mile."
 Peter Howell of the Toronto Star gave the film 0.5/4 stars, describing it as "94 gruelling minutes of car chases, explosions and grimaces."